 Alcohol addiction can be a difficult topic to discuss, especially if you are concerned that you or a loved one might have a problem.
 There is hope.
-Taking a treatment program at a rehab facility will assist you or your loved one with overcoming addiction and provide a brighter future.
+Taking a treatment program at a rehab facility like the West Coast Recovery Centers will assist you or your loved one with overcoming addiction and provide a brighter future.

 What is Alcohol Addiction?